andrereus/andrereus-blog/pages/home.md

   key: Home
   order: 0
 ---
-I develop websites and apps
+I design and develop websites and apps.

+This website is currently in progress.